-This post is a contribution from Scott Timmins, an HBDI® Certified Practitioner, Principle Consultant at Pinnacle Blue and former Australian Defence Force Aircraft Technician.
+This post is a contribution from Scott Timmins, an HBDI® Certified Practitioner, Principal Consultant at Pinnacle Blue and former Australian Defence Force Aircraft Technician.

 I have always been someone who likes to start projects, has new ideas for the way things could be done, and love the sound a deadline makes as it whooshes past my ears.
 But for many people this world would look like chaos.
 This is where I shine.